Skip to content

 .

-2:5 And every plant of the field before it was in the earth, and herb of the field before it grew: for YAHWEH יְהֹוָה
+2:5 And every plant (or shrub) of the field before it was on the earth, and herb of the field before it sprouted: because YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here